-- 1. An Academia Medical Institute application. - 2.
-Verification of being a minimum of 18 years old. - 3.
-Documentation of a High School Diploma or the equivalent. - 4.
-Proof Of Residence in Ohio: The applicant must be a U.S Citizen or Permanent Resident of the United States.
+- 1. An Academia Medical Institute APPLICATION (Complete E-Application) - 2.
+Documentation of a HIGH SCHOOL DIPLOMA OR THE EQUIVALENT. - 3.
+PROOF OF RESIDENCE IN OHIO: The applicant must be a US Citizen or Permanent Resident of the United States.
 Applicants must also be a resident of the state of Ohio.
 To prove residency, the applicant must submit two forms of official, unexpired government-issued identification.
 One of the forms of identification must include an address.
-Acceptable forms of documentation include a Social Security Card, Driver's License, State Issued I.D, Passport, and/or proof of U.S. Citizenship or Permanent Residency card, if not a U.S. Citizen. - a.
-If the applicant's identification that includes an address lists a non-Ohio address, the applicant will be required to provide an attestation stating that they currently reside in Ohio, along with supporting documentation, such as a lease/rental agreement, utility bill, or similar, if possible. - 5.
+Acceptable forms of documentation include a SOCIAL SECURITY CARD, DRIVER'S LICENSE, STATE ISSUED I.D, PASSPORT, AND/OR PROOF OF U.S. CITIZENSHIP OR PERMANENT RESIDENCY CARD, IF NOT A U.S. CITIZEN. - a.
+If the applicant's identification that includes an address lists a non-Ohio address, the applicant will be required to provide an ATTESTATION STATING THAT THEY CURRENTLY RESIDE IN OHIO, ALONG WITH SUPPORTING DOCUMENTATION, SUCH AS A LEASE/RENTAL AGREEMENT, UTILITY BILL, or similar, if possible. - 4.
 A nursing transcript from their program indicating the date of successful completion. - a.
-Students will be accepted from any practical nursing program approved by National Council of State Boards of Nursing (NCSBN) provided the applicant has passed or applied to take the NCLEX-PN examination in any U.S State or Under the Jurisdiction U.S state, territory, or political subdivision of the United States of America in which a board or legal approving authority regulates nurse licensure and nursing practice and maintains membership in the national council of state boards of nursing.
-AMI, will not accept Licensure with Inactive, suspended, revoked or Licensure subject to restrictions. - 6.
-BCI/FBI background check. - 7.
-Pre-Entrance Examination with a basic level test score 70% or higher.
+Students will be accepted from any practical nursing program approved by National Council of State Boards of Nursing (NCSBN) provided the applicant has passed or applied to take the NCLEX-PN examination in any US State or Under the Jurisdiction US state, territory, or political subdivision of the United States of America in which a board or legal approving authority regulates nurse licensure and nursing practice and maintains membership in the national council of state boards of nursing.
+AMI, will not accept Licensure with Inactive, suspended, revoked or Licensure subject to restrictions. - 5.
+BCI/FBI background check. - 6.
+PRE-ENTRANCE EXAMINATION WITH A BASIC LEVEL TEST SCORE 70% OR HIGHER.